A short Q&A

 and all the air in the room.

-studios (the old Pye/PRT studio 1 or Abbey Road 2), I became very interested
+sounding studios (the old Pye/PRT studio 1 or Abbey Road 2), I became

 by pulling the microphones back from the instruments.
 The obvious